-3. Fades scars: Folklore and clinical trials take the same stand when it comes to almond oil’s therapeutic effects on hypertrophic scarring – raised scars caused post operations, by cuts or wounds, body piercings, burns, or pimples.14 Almond oil promotes new cell growth, smoothing and rejuvenating the skin.
+3. Fades scars: Folklore and clinical trials take the same stand when it comes to almond oil’s therapeutic effects on hypertrophic scarring – raised scars caused post operations, by cuts or wounds, body piercings,

 4. Lightens dark circles: Almond oil has emollient (skin softening) and sclerosant (targeted tissue destroying) properties.15 Because of this, it can improve your complexion and give your face a beautiful sheen.
 Its use has been extended to get rid of dark circles under the eyes and dark spots caused by excessive sun exposure.

 5. Prevents wrinkles and tan: Studies done in mice showed that almond oil prevents UV-induced skin damage and slows down the photoaging process.16 Wrinkle formation, a natural consequence of aging, increases on sun exposure.
 By serving as a natural sun block (SPF 5), almond oil may help decelerate wrinkle formation and tanning.
 Though its SPF is not very high, its nourishing effects are positively overpowering.